AEOAI SearchLocal Business

 Otterly

-Otterly ($29/mo Lite plan) monitors your brand across 6 AI search engines, including ChatGPT, Perplexity, Gemini, Claude, Copilot, and AI Overviews.
+Otterly ($29/mo Lite plan) monitors your brand across 4 AI search engines on its base plan: ChatGPT, Google AI Overviews, Perplexity, and Copilot.
+Gemini, AI Mode, and Claude are paid add-ons.
 The Lite plan tracks 15 search prompts.
-The Standard plan at $189/mo tracks 100 prompts.
+The Standard plan at $189/mo tracks 100 prompts, and Premium at $489/mo tracks 400.

 Why local businesses consider Otterly

 The price.
 At $29/mo, Otterly is the cheapest way to see whether AI search engines mention your business at all.
 If you just want to know whether ChatGPT recommends you when someone asks for your type of business in your city, Otterly will tell you.
-It covers more AI search engines on its base plan than any other platform listed here.
+At $29/mo with a free trial, it is the lowest entry price of any platform here, which makes it an easy first step before committing to a paid AEO platform.

 Why Otterly is not enough for local businesses